disseminate/nss/CONTRIBUTING.md

 If you'd like to translate the gamemode, take a look at `gamemode/i18/en.lua` as a starting point.
 Subsystems, powerups, etc. are not translated by default.

+## Non-NSS Maps

+The map editor can be found ingame on non-`nss_*` maps by pressing Q. You need a Superadmin rank to do this.

 # Mapping

 Use the `nss.fgd` provided in this repository.